 BMC HealthNet Plan, Inc.

-In New Hampshire, BMCHP does business as Well Sense Health Plan.
-More than 70,000 Medicaid recipients have joined Well Sense Health Plan since New Hampshire began offering managed care coverage to Medicaid recipients in December 2013.
-Well Sense Health Plan’s regional office is located in Manchester.
-Well Sense Health Plan’s Medicaid HMO has received Commendable Accreditation status from the National Committee for Quality Assurance (NCQA) based on the results from its recent submission of HEDIS® and CAHPS® data to NCQA.
-In addition, Well Sense Health Plan’s Medicaid HMO is rated 4 out of 5 – on a scale of 1 to 5 – among Medicaid plans in the U.S., according to NCQA’s Medicaid Health Insurance Plan Ratings 2016-2017.
-Well Sense is the highest rated Medicaid plan in New Hampshire.
+In New Hampshire, BMCHP conducts business as Well Sense Health Plan.
+More than 85,000 Medicaid recipients have joined Well Sense Health Plan since New Hampshire began offering managed care coverage to Medicaid recipients in December 2013.
+Well Sense Health Plan’s Medicaid HMO has received Commendable Accreditation status and is rated 3.5 out of 5 among Medicaid plans in the U.S. according to the National Committee for Quality Assurance’s (NCQA) Medicaid Health Insurance Plan ratings 2019-2020.

 Boston Medical Center is a recognized leader in groundbreaking medical research.
-BMC received more than $117 million in budgeted sponsored research funding in 2016, and oversees 568 research and service projects separate from research activities at Boston University School of Medicine.
-The world-renowned researchers at Boston Medical Center conduct both basic, laboratory-based biomedical research, and clinical research programs, including sickle cell, infectious disease, cardiology, vascular biology, Parkinson's disease, geriatrics, endocrinology, and hematology/oncology.
+BMC is the 13th largest recipient of funding in the U.S. from the National Institutes of Health among independent hospitals.
+BMC received over $165 million in sponsored research funding in 2019, and currently oversees 617 research and service projects separate from research activities at Boston University School of Medicine.
+The world-renowned researchers at Boston Medical Center conduct both basic, laboratory-based biomedical research, and clinical research programs, including substance use disorder, violence intervention, infectious disease, cardiology, Parkinson’s disease, geriatrics, endocrinology, and hematology/oncology.